Stop sign: Stop signs around the world

 World map of countries' current and historical stop sign shapes:

 Blue and green stop signs are sometimes used on private property in Hawaii.

-The red octagonal field with white English-language stop legend is the most common stop sign used around the world, but it is not universal; Japan uses an inverted solid red triangle, for example, and Zimbabwe until 2016 used a disc bearing a black cross.
+The red octagonal field with white English-language stop legend is the most common stop sign used around the world, but it is not universal; Japan uses an inverted solid red triangle, for example, and both Zambia and Zimbabwe until 2016 used a disc bearing a black cross.
 Moreover, there are many variants of the red-and-white octagonal sign.
 Although all English-speaking and many other countries use the word stop on stop signs, some jurisdictions use an equivalent word in their primary language instead, or in addition.
 Also, several languages borrowed the English word "stop" a long time ago, such as French, and therefore do not consider it to be a foreign word any more.

 The use of native languages is common on U.S. native reservations, especially those promoting language revitalization efforts, for example, and Israel uses no word, but rather a pictogram of a hand in a palm-forward "stop" gesture.